foundata/guidelines/licensing-how-to-apply.md

 ### Issues<a id="license-comment-headers-issues"></a>

-There are a few issues when using license comment headers one should know about:
+There are some issues when using license comment headers that you should be aware of:

+* You can set a `precedence` key in the `REUSE.toml` file, which defines the tool's behavior and the legal order of precedence in case of conflicts between the [copyright file](#machine-readable-file) and the license header.
-* `reuse lint` and the whole specification 3.0 [does not define the order of precedence](https://github.com/fsfe/reuse-tool/issues/779) in case of conflicts between the [copyright file](#machine-readable-file) and the license header.
-You *must* avoid conflicts as the legal order of precedence is unclear.
+  * **Attention:** Versions of `reuse lint` ≤ v4.x and the specification version ≤ [v3.0](https://reuse.software/spec-3.0/) [do not define the order of precedence](https://github.com/fsfe/reuse-tool/issues/779).
+You _must_ avoid conflicts, as the legal order of precedence is unclear when having the deprecated `.reuse/dep5` file in use.
 * `reuse spdx` adds two `LicenseInfoInFile` keys in the [SPDX software bill of materials (SBOM)](https://en.wikipedia.org/wiki/Software_Package_Data_Exchange) even if the license is the same (at least up to program version 2.1.0).
 As of 2024-Q1, this and [comparable toolset issues](https://github.com/fsfe/reuse-tool/issues/885) propably get fixed soon.

-## Step 6: REUSE linting<a id="linting"></a>
+## Step 7: REUSE linting<a id="linting"></a>

 [*⇑ Back to TOC ⇑*](#table-of-contents)